yunpengn/MacBook/README.md

 Please notice this guide is opinionated.
 The following philosophical rules are enforced:

 - **Be stingy**: install the minimal set of tools you need.
 Whenever a new software is installed, a new potential vulnerability is introduced.
-- **Be Apple's fun**: use tools provided by Apple by default (opt to an external tool only when absolutely necessary).
+- **Be Apple's fan**: use tools provided by Apple by default (opt to an external tool only when absolutely necessary).
 For example, we use [iTerms 2](https://www.iterm2.com) rather than the [default terminal](https://support.apple.com/guide/terminal/welcome/mac
 ).
 However, we would stick with the default [bash](https://www.gnu.org/software/bash/) and never use [zsh](http://www.zsh.org).

 ## Steps